 However, the fact that alcohol is a poison and no definitive study has found it to be safe would suggest that you shouldn’t take the risk.
 This is particularly true during your first trimester, when the risk of miscarriage would be much greater.

 What happens if you can’t stomach certain foods?

 Everyone’s pregnancy is different.
-From cravings to morning sickness to indigestion, the unfortunate reality is that your carefully laid out diet plan might go out of the window in the first week.
+From cravings to morning sickness to indigestion, the reality is that your carefully laid out diet plan might go out of the window in the first week.

 And that’s okay, as long as you’re prepared for it.
 Here's what you need to look out for:

 If you have days where getting a balanced diet is hard, just eat what you can, rest up and see how you feel the next day.
 Don’t feel guilty if you have the odd day where you don’t eat as many vegetables as you intended, or you couldn’t face breakfast.